How to get to Togean Islands

 I’m in Gorontalo, what’s next?

-Now you need to catch the ferry Tuna Tomini from Gorontalo to Wakai, which goes on Tuesdays and Fridays at 19PM.
+Now you need to catch the ferry Tuna Tomini from Gorontalo to Wakai, which goes on Tuesdays, Fridays and Sundays at 17PM.
 It’s better to go the harbor at least two hours before departure.
 You can get to the harbor by bentor (motorbike taxi), it will take around 30 min.
 If you have a few days in Gorontalo, there are many hotels around the city, as well as restaurants, malls, ATM’s, and a money changer.

 On the ferry